-- Business growth – I take a practical and commercial approach towards helping you frame your challenges, identify options, and execute on your preferred approach.
-You will leave our conversations with a clear understanding about what you need to do next, the confidence to communicate ideas, and the reassurance that you have a clearly considered execution plan, against which I will hold you to account.
+- Business growth – my practical and commercial approach will help you frame challenges, identify options, and execute.
+You will leave our conversations with a clear understanding about what you need to do next, the confidence to communicate ideas, and the reassurance that you have a clearly considered and accountable execution plan.
 I leverage a personal and professional interest in cognitive biases and decision making under uncertainty to help you arrive at well informed decisions.

-- Emotional journeys – it is indeed lonely at the top, and the emotional journey is probably the toughest part of business building.
+- Psychological journeys – it is indeed lonely at the top, and the emotional journey is probably the toughest part of business building.
 Consequently, my practical approach is never to the detriment of empathy and compassion.
-My role is to support and guide you through business and personal growth, building resilience along the way.
+I will support and guide you through business and personal growth, building resilience along the way.
 Consider me an impartial and objective companion on your journey.